manojnd9/rtsp-object-detection/README.md

 ## Project Description

-A real-time object detection system that consumes RTSP video streams, detects objects using a YOLO-based model, stores results, and exposes APIs via FastAPI for interaction and monitoring.
+A real-time object detection system that consumes RTSP video streams, detects objects using YOLO model, stores results, and exposes APIs via FastAPI for interaction and monitoring.

 ## Tech Stack

 - **Python 3.11**: Chosen due to compatibility with most up-to-date libraries and rich ecosystem for AI, helps for faster prototyping.
 - **OpenCV**: Widely used computer vision library for real-time video streaming and image processing.
 - **YOLOv8 (from Ultralytics)**: Pre-trained object detection model chosen for its balance of speed and accuracy.
-Supports CPU inference.
-- **PostgreSQL + SQLAlchemy**: Relational database to store structured detection metadata.
+- **PostgreSQL + SQLAlchemy**: Relational database to store structured streaming and detection data.
 Managed via Alembic for migrations.
 - **FastAPI**: For exposing APIs to control the streaming and object detection lifecycle.

 ## Installation and Setup